 Climbing your first mountain or 14er is an exciting and rewarding experience!
 You’ll get the achievement of seeing the world from above and the feel-goods of the endorphins from the exercise.
 However, the mountains aren’t a walk in the park, and getting down is mandatory.
 Some situations require extra caution and a little know how.
 With a bit of preparation, you’ll be able to get to the summit and back safely. #StaySendy

-For a more detailed version of many of these points, check out our article on Managing Risk In The Mountains
+For a more detailed version of these points, check out Managing Risk In The Mountains

 Getting up the mountain is only half of the adventure.
 You’ve also got to make it down, and descending causes more muscle fatigue than going up.
 Know approximately how many miles and how long it will take you to cover the terrain.
 We’d also recommend training in the gear you plan to use, especially your shoes.
 This can help prevent blisters or angry muscles.

 Bring Extra Layers

 There are numerous resources like other third party map sites, Apps, Google Earth, Youtube, and blogs that can shed some light on the route you’ll be taking.
 Know the distance and elevation points of critical turns you might have to take, and mark a waypoint on your watch or phone.
 Some routes may involve route finding or hands-and-feet climbing skills.
 Knowledge of these routes is critical.
 Save a .GPX file onto your phone.
 All of the routes on this site have free GPX downloads for your use.